Debt can be a useful way to start your business, but without proper management and care, things can turn ugly quickly.

 When a considerable amount of expenses is leveraged for servicing debt rather than investing in your business, small business firms start struggling and this can make them fall into trouble when debt and expenses outpace revenue.

-Whether you're handling late-paying clients or going through a sudden drop in company revenue, there are multiple issues that can make business owners be overburdened with debt.
+Whether you're handling late-paying clients or going through a sudden drop in company revenue, multiple issues can make business owners be overburdened with debt.

-But for every problem, there's a solution and small business debt is also not an exception.
-As an owner, it is vital for you to get on top of your debt by making the most effective New Year's resolutions.
+For every problem, there's a solution, and small business debt is also not an exception.
+As an owner, you need to get on top of your debt by making the most effective New Year's resolutions.

 Although you might think that it's too late to resolve now, in the world of finance, it's never too late to make positive decisions.
 If you're not feeling comfortable with the levels of debt that your business is carrying, here are some tips to take into account.

 Are you managing your business finances through spreadsheets?
-If you answered yes, you're most probably not totally aware of your total debt.
+If you answered yes, you're probably not aware of your total debt.